 Getting Started – Walking Your First Run

+It’s always important to stay active and healthy and what better way to do this than going for a run!
 Starting something new can be intimidating as well as exciting but having support along the journey can really help make a difference.
 Now is your opportunity to experiment with running and give it a chance to fit it into your life.
-There is a run in all of us with the right kind of preparation and training and Intersport Elverys along with Athletics Ireland want to help you achieve your goals.

 Advice from Athletics Aficionado Frank Greally on getting started;